Detection Settings

 |

-Allow downloading files with clean scan verdicts only [This option appears only if the Block detection mode is selected above] [This option is not yet available] |
+Allow downloading files with clean scan verdicts only [This option appears only if the Block "file detection mode" is selected above] |

-When enabled, this option prevents end-users from downloading files that can’t be scanned or that have Malicious scan verdicts.
-Only files with clean scan verdicts can be downloaded.
-Limitation This feature doesn't work on Safari.
+When enabled, this option prevents end-users from downloading files that can’t be successfully scanned or that have Malicious scan verdicts.
+Only files with Clean scan verdicts can be downloaded.
+Which files can't be successfully scanned:

 |